-This list of questions was last reviewed on May 5, 2020.
-Zero questions were added or updated.
+This list of questions was last reviewed on July 21, 2020.
+One question was updated.

 Below are the most frequently asked questions by our incoming Fall 2020 transfer students.
 If you need more information, please contact the Transfer Center at email@example.com.